 Housing became a service in 2016.
 After 2 years of updating one of our centers, we created a place where a mother could discern the next step in her life.

-One of the beautiful aspects of our approach to crisis pregnancies is to see a client who has managed to get through her crisis with her education, job and her baby.
-With that inspiration, we have Independence services to Independence services to address the issues of budget, credit, jobs, and education to be able to provide for their families, independence of government support.
+One of the beautiful aspects of our approach to crisis pregnancies is to see a client who has managed to get through her crisis WITH her baby.
+With that inspiration, we offer job training services to address the issues of budget, credit, jobs, and education to be able to provide for their families, independence of government support.
 We offer baby dollars to all our clients with the achievement of their goals and real dollars for those clients who are accepted into our Independence program.
 All with the loving guiding support of their advocates.

 The first location started in Fairview village in a little 450 square foot office space owned by a parishioner.
 He donated his portion of the income to the organization and we were able to afford a year’s rent with the proceeds of our first Run for Life along with some other donors from the parish.
 The center grew new volunteers, but the location was not convenient to our clients in Norristown, so they moved that center to Jeffersonville to another location owned by the same parishioner.
 It was convenient to public transportation and was lovingly renovated to accommodate our center with enough space to hold parenting classes and a dedicated area for a baby store.
 We stayed in that location 6 years even after the parishioner sold the property.
 The new owners, a day care center moved our center up to the 2nd floor which was a challenge with no elevator and all of the moms wielding strollers up and down, but the landlord provided renovations to accommodate a child’s area where moms could safely let their children play while attending the parenting classes.
 The baby store had a locking door which was very helpful to keep the little ones from dismantling the donations from time to time.
 In 2011, the center moved to its current place at 2062 W. Main Street.
 The group got a chance to completely design the interior to suit its needs.
 The vestibule with a slate foyer accommodated the strollers coming in from the rain and the layout of the place serves a great many clients at parenting, prenatal, NFP classes as well as Christmas parties.